JosephClay/signal-window/README.md

 ## signal-window

-Window events without the DOM thrashing. `signal-window` will hold onto calculated window values and only update them when they change and only inside a rAF tick.
+Window events without the DOM thrashing. `signal-window` will hold onto calculated window values and only update them when they change and only inside a `requestAnimationFrame` tick.
 Get `width`, `height` and `scrollTop` from anywhere in your code without having to remeasure the window (and hit the DOM) constantly.

 ## Intallation